jhljx/CTGCN/README.md

 2. Weighted random walk are set as default in the `get_walk_info` function of 'preprocessing/walk_generation.py' file.
 3. The original graph edge data doesn't need to have a reverse edge for each edge, because the graph read functions (`get_sp_adj_mat` and `get_nx_graph` functions in 'utils.py') will add reverse edges automatically.
 All graph data sets are read by `get_sp_adj_mat` and `get_nx_graph` functions.
 4. The original graph file header must be 'from_id, to_id, weight', or you will modify the 'get_nx_graph' function of 'utils.py' file. `get_sp_adj_mat` don't care the concrete header name, as long as the first 2 columns are node indices.
 If the original graph file has only 2 columns,  `get_sp_adj_mat` function will set edge weights as 1 in the 3rd column.
 If the original graph file has 3 columns, `get_sp_adj_mat` function will set edge weights as values the 3rd column.
+5. CGCN-S and CTGCN-S can also use $N \times N$ one-hot sparse matrices as node features, but the performance will drop a little compared with degree-based node features.
+If you still want to use one-hot node features, one possible way to improve the performance of CGCN-S and CTCGN-S is to combine the negative sampling loss and their reconstruction loss.
+As the negative sampling loss can preserve local proximity, and their reconstruction loss can preserve global regular equivalence.
+In our paper, we just use degree-based node features and reconstruction loss for CGCN-S and CTGCN-S. But there still exists ways to continue to improve their performance.

 For typos, technical errors, or clarifications you would like to see added, please let me know and you are encouraged to make a pull request on this project.